-Lesson on life, death and how to live.
+Lessons on life, death and how to live with it.

 Walking into the cafe from the bookshop next door, I ordered coffee, sat down and became immersed in 'Tuesdays with Morrie'.
 Looking up from time to time to see if the rain had stopped outside, but with no intention to leave these pages.